 One downside of living in Buffalo Grove is that it can take a long time to commute to work.
 In Buffalo Grove, the average commute to work is 30.47 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.

 Like elsewhere in America, most people in Buffalo Grove use a private automobile to get to work.
 But notably, a substantial number of Buffalo Grove‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-Buffalo Grove is a very ethnically-diverse village.
+Buffalo Grove is an extremely ethnically-diverse village.
 The people who call Buffalo Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Buffalo Grove residents report their race to be White, followed by Asian.
-Important ancestries of people in Buffalo Grove include German, Russian, Polish, Irish, and Italian.
+Important ancestries of people in Buffalo Grove include German, Polish, Russian, Irish, and Italian.

 The most common language spoken in Buffalo Grove is English.
 Other important languages spoken here include Slavic languages and Langs. of India.